Fishbowler/icedfrisby-demo/readme.md

 # API Challenge

-This API challenge to evaluate some prospective tools for API exploration and automation.
-This project was my attempt at evaluating the latest Frisby 2 alpha.
+This API challenge was to evaluate some prospective tools for API exploration and automation.
+This project was my attempt at evaluating [IcedFrisby](https://github.com/MarkHerhold/IcedFrisby)

 To run this, you'll need the following commands:
 * `npm install`
-* `npm install -g jasmine-node`
+* `npm install -g mocha`
-* `jasmine-node .`
+* `mocha specs/**/*_spec.js .`

 I've also committed the VS Code bindings so that you can F5 on any individual spec.